Energy tokenization guide

 As the name implies, energy tokenization is the process of converting both renewable and non-renewable energy sources into digital assets on a blockchain platform.
 This may represent resources like carbon credits, electricity, and energy-related digital collectibles.

 Before the arrival of energy tokenization, only a few individuals could participate in the trading process.
-But now, tokenizing energy assets has made green energy more investable, allowing smaller investors to trade renewable energy projects through fractional ownership.
+But now it has paved the way for green energy to be more investable, allowing smaller investors to trade renewable energy projects through fractional ownership.

 The tokenization in the energy sector enables peer-to-peer trading, allowing investors to directly trade, manage, and sell energy sources via blockchain-based tokens, making it more democratic.